Getting lost in the wilderness can be stressful but there are generally more resources available to you in warm weather than in cold weather.

-You can also conserve your drinkable water by using snow for other personal hygiene tasks such as bathing, washing hands, and cleaning utensils, pots, and pans.
+You can also conserve your drinkable water by using snow for other personal hygiene tasks such as bathing, washing hands, and other cleaning tasks.

 If you are injured or become ill in a survival situation, you may not have access to the first aid supplies you need.

-To help reduce swelling and hasten the healing process for a sprain or break, make a cold compress using snow in t-shirt, plastic bag, piece of tarp or whatever is available.
-Apply cold to the injury in short periods of time, twenty minutes every other hour.
+To help reduce swelling and hasten the healing process for a sprain or break, make a cold compress using snow wrapped in a t-shirt, plastic bag, piece of tarp or whatever is available.
+Apply the cold compress to the injury in short periods of time, twenty minutes every other hour.

-You and also use snow in a survival situation to numb an injured area before you cut into it or stitch it.
+You can also use snow in a survival situation for large, open wounds to numb an area before you cut into it or stitch it.